 I’ve never had as much fun wandering around a city as I did in Stockholm.
-I’ve also never run out of space on my memory card(s) so quickly.
+I’ve also never run out of space on my memory card(s) so quickly, thanks to every street and corner providing what seemed like the best views in Stockholm.

 I was going to include a picture of my bruised feet at the end of a day of exploring, but then I took pity on you, dear readers.
 Just know that the struggle was real.